Riewest/CC_Scripts/README.md

   mygps.gpsInit() -- Should be called when a turtle is turned on local newLocation = vector.new(10,66,10) local travelHeight = newLocation.y + 5
-  mygps.goTo(newLoc, travelHeight, "south") -- Travel to the above coords and face south when it gets there
+  mygps.goTo(newLocation, travelHeight, "south") -- Travel to the above coords and face south when it gets there
   ```

 - ### [./helpers](helpers/)